Air pollution and genes may fuel depression in people, says study

-Environmentalists and medical practitioners who are analyzing the adverse effects of air pollution on human body consider it to be a public health hazard.
+Environmentalists and medical practitioners who are analyzing the adverse effects of air pollution on the human body consider it to be a public health hazard.
 The quality of air has deteriorated in the past few decades in India.
 Our country is the most populous place in the world after China, which explains the rising level of air pollution.
-The pollutants present in the atmospheric air have elevated the crises and has spread across Delhi-NCR, Varanasi, Chennai, Kolkata, Agra, and Lucknow.
+The pollutants present in the atmospheric air have elevated the crises and have spread across Delhi-NCR, Varanasi, Chennai, Kolkata, Agra, and Lucknow.

 The existence of toxic substances in the brain can cause bipolar disorder, anxiety, Alzheimer disease, schizophrenia, impulsive control and depression.

 A recent study published in the PNAS journal integrated scientific data from an international genetic consortium of over 40 nations.
 The data included the role of air pollution in the brain gene expression, which is determined through neuroimaging.